DaMaHub/vision/README.md

 In general, we subscribe to adopting a modular approach, breaking the problem of FAIR data management down into discrete issues and solutions.
 This simplifies matters from a technological point of view, but also from the point of view of getting adoption within the existing research landscape.

-Our group is actively working on use-cases that bridge the gap between IPFS (and other distributed technologies, e.g. ledgers and smart contracts) and existing scholarly communication infrastructures, from data repositories and linked data to DOIs and ORCIDs.
+Our group is actively working on use-cases that bridge the gap between IPFS (and other distributed technologies, e.g. ledgers and smart contracts) and existing scholarly communication infrastructures, from data repositories and linked data to DOIs [12] and ORCIDs [13].

 Broadly speaking, our group will work on progressing matters on three fronts:

-* Firstly we will develop use-cases and prototypes which combine emerging technologies (IPFS, blockchain, DAT, distributed identity) with existing research infrastructure, working towards making research data more FAIR and making research infrastructures simpler, more efficient, and more inherently transparent and trustless.
+* Firstly we will develop use-cases and prototypes [4,5,11] which combine emerging technologies (IPFS, blockchain, DAT, distributed identity) with existing research infrastructure, working towards making research data more FAIR and making research infrastructures simpler, more efficient, and more inherently transparent and trustless.

 * A parallel strand of development will address the operationalisation of how these technologies might be funded, incentivised, and governed at scale.
 Again, this strand will combine new concepts and technologies around consensus based incentivisation, mapping token-based technologies to the reputational economy which drive research.
 However, it will also consider how traditional approaches to funding public good infrastructures can be brought to bear in the short-to-medium term.
 We believe there is considerable potential in re-allocated the existing, centralised public-good funding that goes into research data management infrastructures, more efficiently leveraging the inherent characteristics of IPFS and related systems.

 * A final strand will consider the issue of gaining adoption of distributed web technologies and concepts within the scholarly communications ecosystem, building upon and modifying that ecosystem by seeking to complement it rather than trying to replace it in one fell swoop.
-Our group is already actively engaged in relevant stakeholder groups such as the Research Data Alliance, engaging with relevant projects such as ResearchObjects and DataCite, and are working towards participation in the European Open Science Cloud initiative.
+Our group is already actively engaged in relevant stakeholder groups such as the Research Data Alliance (RDA), engaging with relevant projects such as ResearchObjects and DataCite, and are working towards participation in the European Open Science Cloud initiative [7].

 ## Some core components to be explored further are: